"I trust no one, not even myself."

 Stalin owned roughly 40,000 books.
 Ten thousand of them were kept in his primary residence at the Kuntsevo Dacha outside Moscow.
 He was a fast reader who annotated obsessively, filling margins with notes, arguments, and corrections.

-This wasn't intellectual vanity.
-It was a Type 6w5 security strategy — knowledge as armor.
+The library was Type 6w5 security architecture — knowledge as armor.
 The Five wing drives information-gathering as a hedge against uncertainty.
 If you understand everything, nothing can surprise you.
 If nothing surprises you, nothing can hurt you.

 He read history, philosophy, economics, military strategy.
 He read novels.
 He corrected authors' facts in the margins.
 He treated every book the same way he treated every person: as something to be interrogated, cross-referenced, and ultimately controlled.